jupyterlab/jupyterlab/docs/source/developer/documentation.rst

    using the capture software of your choice. **Do not include any of the desktop background**.

--  For PNGs, reduce their size using pngqant.
+-  For PNGs, reduce their size using pngquant.
    For movies, upload them to the IPython/Juptyter YouTube channel and embed them in the docs with an iframe.
 The pngs can live in the main repository.
    The movies should be added to the ``jupyterlab-media`` repository.